If you have questions about the exam, registration, or feedback about your test experience, please let us know.

 Frequently Asked Questions

-Consult your admissions officer or academic advisor to determine which CLEP exam(s) to take.
-Detailed descriptions of all 33 exams are available at on the CLEP Exams page.
+Consult your admission officer or academic adviser to determine which CLEP exam(s) to take.
+Detailed descriptions of all 34 exams are available at on the CLEP Exams page.

-CLEP exams are administered throughout the year at more than 1,800 colleges and universities in the United States and abroad.
+CLEP exams are administered throughout the year at more than 2,000 CLEP test centers worldwide.
 Visit Test Center Search to search the most up-to-date listing of test centers.

-If you are outside the United States and there is currently no testing center in your area, consider taking your CLEP exam(s) upon arriving in the United States at the college or university where you will begin your course work.
-Ask your admissions officer or international student adviser about the college’s CLEP policy.
+If you are outside the United States, and there is currently no testing center in your area, consider taking your CLEP exam(s) upon arriving in the United States at the college or university where you will begin your course work.
+Ask your admission officer or international student adviser about the college’s CLEP policy.

 In order to register for a CLEP exam, first, you must create an account on the My Account registration portal.
 Follow the steps in order to register for a CLEP exam and pay for your exam fee.
-Make sure to print your registration ticket to present to the test center on your test day.
+If you're testing at a CLEP test center, make sure to print your registration ticket to present to the test center on test day.
 After you register for an exam through My Account, you must contact the test center to schedule an appointment to test.
 To obtain contact information for your preferred test center, go to Test Center Search.
-You can also indicate your preferred test center during the exam registration process on My Account and have the contact information for your preferred test center printed on your registration ticket.
+If you're taking an exam at home, you'll need to create an account and schedule your exam with Proctortrack, CLEP's remote proctoring partner.

-Yes, for non-DANTES-funded test takers, a CLEP exam registration ticket expires 6-months from the date of purchase.
-The expiration date for your exam registration ticket can be found in My Account as well as on the CLEP exam registration ticket.
-Be certain to schedule your appointment at your preferred test center well in advance to ensure you meet the 6-month deadline to test.
+Yes, for non-DANTES-funded test takers, a CLEP exam registration ticket expires six months from the date of purchase.
+The expiration date for your exam registration ticket can be found in My Account, as well as on the CLEP exam registration ticket.
+Be certain to schedule your appointment by contacting a CLEP test center or, if testing at home, by logging in to Proctortrack well in advance to ensure you meet the six-month deadline to test.

-For DANTES-funded test takers, a CLEP exam registration ticket will be automatically canceled 6 months from the date of purchase to prevent DANTES-funded test takers from losing their funding.
+For DANTES-funded test takers, a CLEP exam registration ticket will be automatically canceled six months from the date of purchase to prevent DANTES-funded test takers from losing their funding.
 There is no penalty for canceling a registration ticket.
-However, if your ticket is canceled, you will need to reregister for your exam.
+However, if your ticket is canceled, you'll need to reregister for your exam.

-CLEP exam purchases and CLEP exam preparation material purchases (such as examination guides and study guides) are refundable.
+CLEP exam purchases and CLEP exam study material purchases (such as examination guides and study guides) are refundable.
 The policy is as follows:

-- For CLEP exam purchases: exams are refundable for up to 7 days from the date of purchase, with the exception of redeemed tests.
+- CLEP exam fees and CLEP remote proctoring fees are refundable for up to seven days from the date of purchase, with the exception of redeemed tests and redeemed remote proctoring sessions.

-- For CLEP study guides: study guides that are in new, unused, and resalable condition, are refundable within 30-days of the order date with a copy of the packing slip.
+- CLEP study guides that are in new, unused, and resalable condition, are refundable within 30 days of the order date with a copy of the packing slip.

-- For CLEP e-guides: e-guides are refundable within 7 day of the purchase date.
-The customer will be required to submit a Letter of Destruction to process the refund of the CLEP E-Guide.
+- CLEP e-guidesare refundable within seven days of the purchase date.
+The customer will be required to submit a Letter of Destruction to process the refund of the CLEP e-guide.

 Please make sure that you have thoroughly researched your exam and preparation material selections prior to paying for them.

-DANTES (Defense Activity for Non-Traditional Education Support) pays your $80 exam fee for the first exam attempt per test title.
-When you register using the My Account registration portal online, identify yourself as a DANTES candidate and your exam fee will be funded by DANTES for your first exam attempt per test title.
+DANTES (Defense Activity for Non-Traditional Education Support) pays your exam fee and your remote proctoring fee for the first exam attempt per test title.
+When you register using the My Account registration portal online, identify yourself as a DANTES candidate, and your exam fee and remote proctoring fee will be funded by DANTES for your first exam attempt per test title.

 Please remember to bring your military ID on the day of testing.
 Read more about CLEP for Military.

-If you do not know whether your exam fee is funded by DANTES, contact DANTES at 850-452-1919 regarding your eligibility or check the DANTES Eligibility Chart.
+If you do not know whether your exam and remote proctoring fee is funded by DANTES, contact DANTES at 850-452-1919 regarding your eligibility or check the DANTES Eligibility Chart.

-If you test on a military base at a college test center sponsored by a nearby military base, or at a test center marked as Fully Funded you will not be charged an administrative fee.
-If the test center of your choice is not sponsored by a local military base or is not Fully Funded, you will be responsible for paying the administrative fee to the test center.
-If you are unsure whether the test center charges an administrative fee, contact the test center directly and let the test center administrator know that your exam fee is funded by DANTES.
-To find out whether the test center is Fully Funded, go to Test Center Search and look for "Fully Funded - Yes" along side the contact information for test center.
+If you test on a military base at a college test center sponsored by a nearby military base, or at a test center marked as fully funded, you won't be charged an administrative fee.
+If the test center of your choice is not sponsored by a local military base or is not fully funded, you'll be responsible for paying the administrative fee to the test center.
+If you're unsure whether the test center charges an administrative fee, contact the test center directly and let the test center administrator know that your exam fee is funded by DANTES.
+To find out whether the test center is fully funded, go to Test Center Search, and look for "Fully Funded - Yes" alongside the contact information for test center.
 For more information, please visit the Military Benefits page.

 If you have a learning or physical disability that would prevent you from taking a CLEP exam under standard conditions, you may request testing accommodation(s).
 Information about requesting testing accommodation(s) can be found in My Accounts and How to Register for a CLEP Exam.